karooolis/til/reactjs/testing-react-with-jest.md

 ## Testing React components

-To start testing React componnets, we need to declare one first, d'oh.
-I have created one at `./mylement.js`:
+To start testing React components, we need to declare one first, d'oh.
+I have created one at `./mylement.js`.
+All it does is changes its text upon a click from "I am not active :(" to "I am active!".
+No need to overcomplicate things.

 ```javascript
 import React from 'react';